 The tuition and fees listed above are for the A.A. degree program only.
-When entering the Bachelor of Business Administration core program or the Bachelor on Science in Management core program, a student's cost for tuition and educational resources will be based on the fees that are current at that point in time.
+When entering the Bachelor of Business Administration core program, the Bachelor of Science in Management core program, the Bachelor of Health Administration core program, or the Bachelor of Arts in social services core program, a student's cost for tuition and educational resources will be based on the fees that are current at that point in time.